cstjean/ScikitLearn.jl/docs/python.md

 println(lm[:n_iter_])   # equivalent to lm.n_iter_ in Python
 ```

-This is rarely necessary, because most important/frequently-used methods have
+This is rarely necessary, because the most important/frequently-used methods
-been defined in Julia (eg. `transformer.classes_` is now
+have been defined in Julia (eg. `transformer.classes_` is now
 `get_classes(transformer)`)